Overview

 Build a Decision Workflow

-💡 Tip: Adjust video playback speed using the gear icon (⚙️) in the video player.
+Adjust video playback speed using the gear icon in the video player.

 Configure Decision Condition

-- Select the Decision node to edit details
+- Select the Decision node to show and edit the node detail

-- In the Description, specify the condition for reaching option A or B
+- In the Description, make sure to specify under what condition the workflow will reach either option A or B

 - Click Save Changes